ElderMael/patternsfordeliveringmicroservices/manuscript/06-Project_Kickstarters.md

-Software architects can dictate microservice tooling and technology stacks using project kickstarters as references and prove that they are suitable for the platform.
+Software architects can dictate microservice tooling and technology stacks using project kickstarters as references and prove that they are suitable for the platform through research and implementation.
+This implies that the patterns and research works with the current Digital Platform without clashing with its design.

 The benefits of using project templates as reference architecture is that they avoid having different teams solving the same problems many